DheerajMadda/test/README_Trainer.md

 - **Learning Rate Scheduler:** The Trainer only supports OneCycleLR scheduler.
 It is a widely used scheduler and unlike StepLR/ MultiStepLR and many other schedulers, it updates the optimizer's learning rate over each batch.
 It is based on a 2018 paper titled "Super-Convergence: Very Fast Training of Neural Networks Using Large Learning Rates" (https://arxiv.org/abs/1708.07120) </br>

-- **Metrics:** The trainer supports single or multiple metric(s) by defining it as a dictionary, where key is the metric name and its value should be the metric function.
-It is recommended to use [torchmetrics](https://pypi.org/project/torchmetrics/) as it supports computations on "cpu" as well as "cuda". </br>
+- **Metrics:** The trainer supports single or multiple metric(s) by defining it as a dictionary, where key is the metric name and its value should be the metric function. </br>

 - **Callbacks:** </br>